How to Roast Chickpeas in the Oven

 To find out more: What Kinds of Nutrients Can You Get from Legumes?

-Ideas for including roasted chickpeas in other preparations
+Other ideas for including roasted chickpeas

 One of the advantages when you roast chickpeas is that they can be added to many other recipes, thus improving the final result.
 We’re going to show you a few options.